Bulwa Airfield

 Location

-Located near Bulwa, at the junction of the Bulolo and Watut Rivers.
-To the south-east of Bulolo and Wau.
-To the north-west is Sunshine.
+Lat 7° 8' 30S Long 146° 37' E Located near Bulwa, at the junction of the Bulolo River and Watut River.
+To the southeast of Bulolo and Wau.
+To the northwest is Sunshine.
+Also known as Bulowat or Bulwa.

 Construction

-In middle 1942 the single runway was 1000 x 100 x 2000 yards, can be expanded surfaced with sod, dry with fair approaches (hills).
-Thirty European houses, Major Edwards, completely equipped hospital, food and water, telephone to Bulolo and Wau.
+In middle 1942 the single runway was 1000 x 100 x 2000 yards surfaced with sod, dry with fair approaches due to nearby hills.
+The runway could be expanded further.
+Nearby were thirty houses for employees, Major Edwards, completely equipped hospital, food and water plus a telephone line to Bulolo and Wau.

-At the height of the Battle of Wau on January 30, 1943, Australian New Guinea Force HQ requested that Bulwa Airfield and Bulolo Airfield were readied for emergency use, if Wau Airfield was damaged or captured.
+On January 30, 1943 at the height of the Battle of Wau, the Australian Army New Guinea Force headquarters requested that Bulwa Airfield and Bulolo Airfield be readied for emergency use if Wau Airfield was made unservicable or captured by the Japanese.
+Luckily, this never proved necessary.

 References